 Below, you'll find advice and guidelines on using the College libraries.
-If you have any other questions, please get in touch with Library staff using the information in the right sidebar - we're here to help!
+If you have any other questions, please get in touch with Library staff using the information at the bottom of this page - we're here to help!

 One library or two?